Angel-Shah/Angel-Shah/README.md

 <h1 align="center">Hi 👋, I'm Angel</h1>
 <h3 align="center">A tech-enthusiast studying Computer Engineering at the University of Waterloo.</h3>
-Last summer I was a Software Intern at IntelliCulture and currently I'm interning at Agriculture & Agri-Food Canada as an Applications Developer.
+Last summer I was a Software Intern at IntelliCulture and right now I'm interning at Agriculture & Agri-Food Canada as an Applications Developer.

 ***Currently I'm searching for Fall 2021 internships.***